Plaridel, Bulacan: Etymology

 The name of the municipality during the Spanish and American colonial periods was Quingua.
+It is derived from the Kapampangan phrase "Quing wawa ding Tagalog" (meaning "at the river [mouth] of the Tagalogs"), which Spanish friars repeatedly heard from local natives when asking who deserved credit for a local construction work.

-On December 29, 1936, the town's name was officially changed to Plaridel in honor of Marcelo H. del Pilar, a prominent hero from Bulacan and a key figure in the Philippine Propaganda Movement during the Spanish colonial period.
+On December 29, 1936, the town's name was officially changed to Plaridel, after the pen name of Marcelo H. del Pilar, a prominent hero from Bulacan and a key figure in the Philippine Propaganda Movement during the Spanish colonial period.